Azure/azure-rest-api-specs/specification/storage/data-plane/Microsoft.StorageDataLake/readme.md

-# DataLakeStorage
+# StorageDataLake

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for DataLakeStorage.
+This is the AutoRest configuration file for StorageDataLake.

 ---
 ## Getting Started
-To build the SDK for DataLakeStorage, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for StorageDataLake, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`